List of countries in the Junior Eurovision Song Contest

-Forty countries have participated in the Junior Eurovision Song Contest since the first edition in 2003.
-Of these, twelve have won the contest and thirteen have hosted it.
-Organised by the European Broadcasting Union (EBU), the contest is held annually between the Union's members.
-Broadcasters from different countries submit songs to the event, and cast votes to determine the most popular in the competition.
+Broadcasters from forty-one countries have participated in the Junior Eurovision Song Contest since it started in 2003, with winning songs coming from twelve of those countries.
+The contest, organised by the European Broadcasting Union (EBU), is held annually between members of the union who participate representing their countries.
+Broadcasters submit songs to the event where they are performed live by the performer(s) aged 9 to 14 they had selected, and cast votes to determine the winning song of the competition.